- Individual member: £25

 - Receive the Society’s annual journal Archaeologia Cantiana which is a volume of about 300 pages with papers on historical research and fieldwork relating to Kent and notes about discoveries.

-- Receive the Society’s Newsletter which is published two times a year.
+- Receive the Society’s Newsletter which is published at least twice a year.
 It contains news of forthcoming activities, reports of past activities, letters, reviews and short articles.

 - Use the Society’s Library in Maidstone Museum for research.
 It contains a large collection of books on archaeology and local history, archaeological journals and a complete set of Archaeologia Cantiana.
 On Wednesdays there are usually experienced members of the Society present to provide help.
 The Library catalogue is now on-line at www.kentarchaeology.org.uk/library